MinnowWare/edk2-staging/blogs/2025-10-05/README.md

 The x86-Windows-version is only available for an old Visual Studio version (2017) and regrettably only for x86-32 instruction set.

-The shift to x86-64 instruction set produces some warnings during compilation process that I left open.
+Switching to the x86-64 instruction set generates a minor number of compilation warning.

 A datatype **```long```** can't be used on sourcecode running on Windows(32Bit and 64Bit) and Linux(32Bit and 64Bit) compilers, because there are different data models (**Windows LLP64** vs. **Linux LP64**) for that datatype.